 The fiduciary role has always been a requirement for those who hold the CERTIFIED FINANCIAL PLANNER™ (CFP®) designation.
 Shortly after I became a CFP®, it was rumored that my investment firm was going to consider not allowing advisers to advertise to the public that they had the designation.
 It seems that long before this DOL ruling, firms were uncomfortable with the legal responsibility that accompanies the fiduciary status.
 Knowing first hand of their fear of having their advisers take on this responsibility, I was not surprised by all of the push-back from firms regarding this new DOL ruling.
 I’m hopeful that these firms are not nervous about attempting to put client’s interests ahead of their own, but only about the potential ramifications if their advisers fall short.
 Still, it’s a little sad that the financial bottom line may have been driving opposition to a rule that calls financial advisers to a higher ethical standard, one that could greatly benefit the general public.

 Maybe the best thing that will come from the Wells Fargo debacle will be a fresh emphasis on ethical practices and a wider embracing of the call to act as fiduciaries.
 But unless advisers and firms address motives, rather than just putting rules in-place to attempt to control behavior, putting clients’ interests ahead of their own will be impossible.

-Stay tuned for Part Two of this commentary which will address the biggest obstacle for all financial advisers who attempt to act as fiduciaries.
+Stay tuned for Part Two of this commentary which I address the biggest obstacle for all financial advisers who attempt to act as fiduciaries.